KyloIO/kylo-docs/security/EnableSentryAuthorizationGuide.rst

 Grant Sentry Admin Access to NiFi User
 --------------------------------------

--  Create sentryAdmin group and assign NiFi user to it.
+1. Create a sentryAdmin group and assign a NiFi user to it.

     groupadd sentryAdmin
     usermod -a -G sentryAdmin nifi

--  Add sentryAdmin group to Sentry Admin List
+2. Add sentryAdmin group to Sentry Admin List.

-   -  Log in to Cloudera Manager
+   a.
+Log in to Cloudera Manager.

-   -  Select Sentry Service
+   b.
+Select Sentry Service.

-   -  Go to Configuration tab.
+   c.
+Go to Configuration tab.

-   -  Select Sentry(Service-Wide) from Scope
+   d.
+Select Sentry(Service-Wide) from Scope.

-   -  Select Main from Category
+   e.
+Select Main from Category.

-   -  Look for sentry.service.admin.group property.
+   f.
+Look for sentry.service.admin.group property.

-   -  Add sentryAdmin to list.
+   g.
+Add sentryAdmin to list.

-   -  Click on Save and Restart Service
+   h.
+Click **Save** and **Restart Service**.

 |image1|

 Enabling Sentry for Hive
 ========================

-Change Hive warehouse ownership
+Change Hive Warehouse Ownership
 -------------------------------

 The Hive warehouse directory (/user/hive/warehouse or any path you